bongiozzo/musica_mustdie/output/band_solefald.md

 # Solefald

-Дискография
+## Дискография

-"The Linear Scaffold" 1997, Black Metal
+### "The Linear Scaffold" 1997, Black Metal

-"Neonism" 1999, Black Metal
+### "Neonism" 1999, Black Metal

-"In Harmonia Universali" 2003, Progressive
+### "In Harmonia Universali" 2003, Progressive

-"Solefald - Red for Fire : An Icelandic Odyssey Part 1" 2005, Alternative
+### "Solefald - Red for Fire : An Icelandic Odyssey Part 1" 2005, Alternative

+1. Sun I Call 06:19
+2. Survival Of The Outlaw 06:37
+3. Where Birds Have Never Been 05:55
+4. Bragi 01:18
+5. White Frost Queen 06:57
+6. There Is Need 05:53
+7. Prayer Of A Son 01:47
+8. Crater Of The Valkyries 08:21
+9. Sea I Called 05:34

-"Black for Death: An Icelandic Odyssey Part 2" 2006, Alternative "Norron Livskunst" 2010, Alternative
+### "Black for Death: An Icelandic Odyssey Part 2" 2006, Alternative

+01. Red for Fire, Black for Death
+02. Queen in the Bay of Smoke
+03. Silver Dwarf
+04. Underworld
+05. Necrodyssey
+06. Allfathers
+07. Lokasenna Part 2
+08. Loki Trickster God
+09. Spoken to the End of All
+10. Dark Waves Dying
+11. Lokeasenna Part 3
+12. Stagateller

+### "Norron Livskunst" 2010, Alternative

+1. Song Til Stormen 04:56
+2. Norron Livskunst 04:16
+3. Tittentattenteksti 04:14
+4. Stridsljod (Blackabilly) 05:49
+5. Eukalyptustreet 09:24
+6. Raudedauden 03:11
+7. Vitets Vidd I Verdi 05:35
+8. Hugferdi 05:53
+9. Waves Over Vallhalla (An Icelandic Odyssey Part 3) 06:28
+10. Til Heimen Yver Havet 04:15

+Lineup:
+Lazare - Vocals, synth, electronic beats, drums and percussion Cornelius - vocals, guitar and bass

 ## Отношения с другими группами